 As a buyer, how many millions are locked inside your supply chain?

-What you should know about supply chain finance
+5 things you should know about supply chain finance

 - It is not a loan – Supplier finance or reverse factoring is an extension of the buyer’s accounts payable and is not considered financial debt.
 For the suppler, it represents a true sale of their receivables.